gabrielsoaresdev/learning-go/sentdex-tutorials/README.md

-Since I never code in go, I decided to take a course in YouTube.
+Since I never code in Go, I decided to take a course in YouTube.
 In this folder are some of the files created in each lerson.

 I liked the course because it is not from start.
 The author presumes that you already know some programming language (python).